 This park was established in 1940 and is located on the border of Kentucky, Tennessee, and Virginia.
 Hence, the park is considered a shared property within these three states.

 Measuring at over 20,000 acres in size, the Cumberland Gap National Historical Park gets over 850,000 annual tourist visits.
 The park was established to preserve the natural beauty of the area covered by the park while also protecting its historical heritage.
 The Hensley Settlement is one of the main features within the park.
-It is an early 20th century mountain community in Kentucky that represents the life of the early settlers in Brush Mountain.
-Currently, tours are available within the park that takes visitors through a demonstration of how these early settles lived and thrived in the area.
+It is an early 20th-century mountain community in Kentucky that represents the life of the early settlers in Brush Mountain.
+Currently, tours are available within the park that takes visitors through a demonstration of how these early settlers lived and thrived in the area.
 In addition, you can explore the Gap Cave wherein you can find unique formations of stalagmites and refuge for bats.
 There are also park trails that run through the entire length of the park!

 Fort Donelson National Battlefield

 This historical site was established in 1928 to preserve two American Civil War Forts: Fort Donelson and Fort Heiman.
 These forts were named after two commanders that led their team to victories during the war in 1862.
 The majority of the park belongs to Tennessee although this property is shared between both Tennessee and Kentucky.
 When the park was first established, it was named Fort Donelson National Military Park.
 The management of the national military park and national cemetery were handed over to the National Park Service in 1933.
 It is also listed in the National Register of Historic Places.
 In 1985, its final designation as national battlefield was established.

 Aside from being one of the national park service sites in Kentucky, this is also a UNESCO World Heritage Site listed under the Natural category.
 It was established as a national park in 1941 but was inscribed into the list by UNESCO in 1981.
 The park gets about half a million visitors each year.